shabbyrobe/amiss/doc/selecting.rst

 Clauses
 -------

-This represents the "WHERE" part of your query.
+This represents the ``where`` part of your query.

-Most "where" clauses in Amiss will be written by hand in the underlying DB server's dialect.
+Most ``where`` clauses in Amiss will be written by hand in the underlying DB server's dialect.
 This allows complex expressions with an identical amount of flexibility to using raw SQL - because it *is* raw SQL.
-The tradeoff is that hand-written "where" clauses skip field mapping - you have to use the column name rather than the object property names.
+The tradeoff is that hand-written ``where`` clauses skip field mapping - you have to use the column name rather than the object property names.

 This is a stupid query, but it does illustrate what this aspect will let you get away with: